tracykteal/msu_al340/README.md

   Unix is user-friendly.
 It's just very selective about who its friends are.
   - Anonymous

-The shell can be a great friend.
-It's just a friendship you have to work for.

 Today we're going to go through how to access Unix/Linux and some of the basic shell commands.